Russia–Venezuela relations: Maduro era

 Hugo Chávez died in March 2013.
 A special presidential election was held in April, which was won by Chávez's vice president, Nicolás Maduro.

 In July 2017, during the crisis in Venezuela, in an article of Russia's Military-Industrial Courier, a journal popular with military officers of the Russian Armed Forces, in the event of a Venezuelan civil war, it was recommended that the Russian government provide military intelligence to the Bolivarian government, establish alliances with ALBA and to assist proxy leftist militant forces, such as colectivos, to maintain the Bolivarian government's power.

 Maduro was re-elected for a second term in May 2018, but the result was denounced as fraudulent by most neighboring countries, the European Union, Canada and the United States.
 Russia, however, recognized the elections and Russian president Vladimir Putin congratulated Maduro.

 In December 2018, Russia sent two Tupolev Tu-160 bombers to Venezuela.
 These jets are capable of carrying nuclear weapons.
 The Russian and Venezuelan militaries later conducted joint military exercises.

 In January 2019, the majority opposition National Assembly declared that Maduro's reelection was invalid and declared its president, Juan Guaidó, to be acting president of Venezuela.
 The United States, Canada, Brazil and several Latin American countries recognized Guaidó as interim president.
 Russia, however, continued to support Maduro.
 A month later, Russia, along with China vetoed a United Nations Security Council resolution calling for new presidential elections in Venezuela.

 In January 2020, Russia congratulated the election of Luis Parra as the next president of the National Assembly.
 The Russian Foreign Ministry said that the election contributes to the return of the intra-Venezuelan political struggle to the constitutional field that will find a peaceful exit to the ongoing crisis.
 In response, opposition deputies denounced that Russia looked after supporting Parra to improve its businesses in Venezuela, including to increase the Russian shareholder participation in oil contracts and other mining concessions that need the approval of the National Assembly and that it would not have with Guaidó.

 In February 2022, Russia launched an invasion of Ukraine.
 The invasion received widespread international condemnation; Maduro, however expressed his "strong support" for Russia in a phone call with Putin and condemned the sanctions Western nations imposed on Russia.

+Russia supported Maduro's claim of victory in the contested 2024 Venezuelan presidential election.

 According to CNBC, Russia's "most prominent" Latin American relationship is with Venezuela.
 Conversely, Venezuela's primary geopolitical ally is Russia.